RedStraton/redstraton.github.io/templates/story/README.txt

-Story by HTML5 UP
+Story
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Say hello to Story, a brand new responsive one-pager for HTML5 UP!
+Say hello to Story, a brand new responsive one-pager for !
 Inspired by my work on Carrd*, Story is built to be extremely modular and tweakable, and as such is entirely built on reusable, insanely customizable elements (like "spotlight" and "gallery") that can be endlessly duplicated and tweaked into whatever you need to tell your story --